 Historic Third Ward ~ Milwaukee

 Milwaukee’s Historic Third Ward is a charming and inviting mixed-use neighborhood.
-What used to be warehouses and factories are restaurants, specialty stores, trendy shops, art galleries, artists’ residences, theaters, condominiums, and office spaces.
-The historic ambiance and architecture of the buildings bring charm to each of them.
+What used to be warehouses and factories are now restaurants, specialty stores, trendy shops, art galleries, artists’ residences, theaters, condominiums, and office spaces.

 The Historic Third Ward is the location of the 1892 “Great Third Ward Fire,” where 16 square blocks of Milwaukee’s riverfront were destroyed.
 Reconstruction began immediately, and within 30 years, the area was restored to the bustling district it once was.

-See our list of a few of the many exciting places waiting for you in Milwaukee’s Historic Third Ward.
+See our list of exciting places waiting for you in

 Pabst Mansion and Brewery ~ Milwaukee